jereswinnen/macOS-Setup-Guide/README.md

 ### Visual Studio Code
 1. Open the command palette, search for 'Settings Sync' and install the plugin
-2. After reloading the app, open the Command Palette and type "sync download settings" and enter GitHub Gist ID: `c9c20f89a479521d7c9a63ad6ec25063`.
+2. After reloading the app, open the Command Palette and type "sync download settings" and enter GitHub Gist ID: `c9c20f89a479521d7c9a63ad6ec25063`
-3. Reload Visual Studio Code.
+3. Reload Visual Studio Code

 ### iStat Menus
 - Set update frequency to "Medium"